frederic-mahe/pairdist/README.md

 ## Requirements ##

-In order to run PairDist, other software needs to be installed on your system.
-First, the python module Biopython (www.biopython.org, Cock et al. 2009) is required for pairdist.py.
-Pairdist has been tested with version 1.61; newer are likely to work as well.
-Second, from the PHYLIP software package (http://www.phylippackage.org), the commands protdist and neighbor are needed.
-Third, from the ClustalW package (http://www.clustal.org/clustal2), the command clustalw2 is highly recommended.
-An alternative for clustalw2 is available in the Biopython package and integrated in pairdist.py, but execution time is greatly decreased when clustalw2 is not available.
-After a standard installation of Biopython, the PHYLIP package, and ClustalW2, pairdist.py should run without changes, assuming that clustalw2, protdist, and neighbor are in your path and available system-wide.
+Besides the Phylip and Clustal packages, the python module [Biopython](http://www.biopython.org) is required to run pairdist.py.
+Pairdist has been tested with biopython version 1.61;
+newer versions are likely to work as well.
+An alternative for *clustalw2* is available in the Biopython package and integrated in pairdist.py, but execution time is greatly decreased when *clustalw2* is not available.
+After a standard installation of Biopython, Phylip and Clustal packages, pairdist.py should run without changes, assuming that *clustalw2*, *dnadist*, and *neighbor* are in your path and available system-wide.
 For installation details of the prerequisite software packages please consult their respective manuals.

 ## Installation and use ##